The Concept of a Stand-up Meeting

 Traditionally a term used in development methodologies, the Daily Scrum is in fact a very relevant communication tool for a wide range of organizations.
 It is applicable to any company running a new short-term project and also, arguably, compliments the ongoing operation of many different operations and businesses both new and established.
 Think again about the smart soccer manager analogy and the value of those three key questions above.
 Not just his defense, midfield and attack can contribute to the flow of information but also his coaching staff and himself.
 Each group is doing something different and is expecting to face further difficulties but the final result for the team is what really matters.
 That flow of information around that whole team can provide ideas on the optimum way forward.

-Who Should Be There and What are they Doing?
+Who Should Participate and What are they Doing?

 All team members should be at the Daily Scrum but if one or two are absent (in the soccer team scenario; one player has been injured and one sent off), the team meeting still goes ahead because, ultimately, the team and the final result are more important than one or two individual players, however important they may be.
 Because the Scrum is a daily opportunity for communication between everyone each team member should be given the opportunity to contribute.
 Therefore, all individuals are active in the transfer of information within the project.
 Namely, they report back on what has been done since the last meeting (the morning before), what they expect to have achieved by the next meeting and any foreseeable problems which could impede their aims for the day.